program09/tableGrid/README.md

 # TABLE GRID
 ## Description
-This is a implementation of AG-GRID in js and Bootstrap5.
+Implementing ag-grid with boostrap5
 ## Implementation
-1. Download the project from github, import files in your project.
+1. Download the project from GitHub, import files in your project.
 2. Add the following files in your project.
     ```html
         <link rel="stylesheet" href="tableGrid.css">
         <script src="tableGrid.js"></script>